MichaelCBrister/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is used in the return function by accessing the outer function's variable.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The only thing that will change is the number that Dan rolls.

 c.
 What is the lexical scope of `newRoll`?
+  newRoll is only accessible by the child function, not the parent.

 ### Task 3 - Stretch Goals